pesr0/pesr0/README.md

 # 💫 About Me:
-Currently looking studying and looking for a position as data scientist.
-I'm a very curious person, always learning something new.
+Graduated engineer, with strong experience in data manipulation and analysis from materials testing.
+Proficient in python and SQL and familiar with other languages such as C, C# and Java.
+Experienced in data analysis and data visualization, machine learning, RPA and solutions development.
+I am very curious, creative and always searching for something new to learn.
 Welcome to my profile!

 ## 🌐 Socials: